brassgecko/GeckoShop/info.md

 [Twitch Toolkit](https://steamcommunity.com/sharedfiles/filedetails/?id=1718525787) in order to help or harm the colony.
 If anything's confusing, wrong, or broken please say so in the chat!

+NOTE: If the current colony is a very limited toolkit setup, such as for a survival scenario, items and events may be limited or restricted entirely and the info below may not apply.

 ## What does Twitch Toolkit do?